Home / Blog / The Top 7 Greatest Racehorses in History

 Key Considerations in Racehorse Transportation

-• Personalized Travel Plans: Each racehorse is an individual with specific needs.
+Each racehorse is an individual with specific needs.
 Tailoring travel plans to accommodate their unique requirements, such as preferred travel times and stops for rest, is crucial.

-• Veterinary Support: Continuous access to veterinary care during transit ensures the health and well-being of these valuable animals.
+Continuous access to veterinary care during transit ensures the health and well-being of these valuable animals.
 This includes pre-travel check-ups and emergency medical care if needed.

-• Professional Handling: Expert handlers, familiar with the nuances of each horse, play a vital role in ensuring a calm and secure environment during transportation.
+Expert handlers, familiar with the nuances of each horse, play a vital role in ensuring a calm and secure environment during transportation.

-• Travel Conditioning: Preparing racehorses for travel through conditioning helps them adapt to the journey, reducing stress and anxiety.
+Preparing racehorses for travel through conditioning helps them adapt to the journey, reducing stress and anxiety.

 Double D Trailers: Custom Solutions for Elite Racehorse Transportation

 Double D Trailers stands out in the field of racehorse transportation by offering highly customized horse trailers designed to meet the specific needs of elite racehorses.
-Their trailers are not just modes of transport but a testament to innovation and care in equine travel.
+Our trailers are not just modes of transport but a testament to innovation and care in equine travel.

 Unique Features of Double D Trailers

-• Advanced Climate Control: Double D Trailers' climate control systems are specifically designed for the sensitive nature of racehorses, maintaining a stable environment regardless of external conditions.
+Double D Trailers' climate control systems are specifically designed for the sensitive nature of racehorses, maintaining a stable environment regardless of external conditions.

-• Adaptable Interior Design: With adjustable partitions and customizable stall sizes, each trailer can be configured to suit the comfort and safety needs of individual horses.
+With adjustable partitions and customizable stall sizes, each trailer can be configured to suit the comfort and safety needs of individual horses.

-• State-of-the-Art Safety Features: From non-slip flooring to emergency exits, every aspect of a Double D Trailer is crafted with the horse's safety in mind.
+From non-slip flooring to emergency exits, every aspect of a Double D Trailer is crafted with the horse's safety in mind.
 Advanced suspension systems ensure a smooth journey, reducing the risk of travel-related stress or injury.

-• Integrated Monitoring Systems: Owners and handlers can monitor their horses in real-time, ensuring immediate response to any signs of distress, thanks to the sophisticated camera and surveillance systems installed in each trailer.
+Owners and handlers can monitor their horses in real-time, ensuring immediate response to any signs of distress, thanks to the sophisticated camera and surveillance systems installed in each trailer.

 Schedule Video Call with Double D Trailers